d12frosted/elpa-mirror/stable-melpa/grugru-readme.txt

    If it is a function, it should return cons cell ~(begin . end)~ which express things at point, and with no argument.

-   STRINGS-OR-FUNCTION is list of string or function.
+   STRINGS-OR-GENERATOR is list of string or function.

    List of string: If it includes string gotten by GETTER, the things gotten by GETTER is replaced to next string.